Spitz and PrimitiveMediumJapan

 Frequently Asked Questions

-Is the Shikoku good for apartment living?
+Is the Shikoku a good apartment dog?

 Is the Shikoku good for first-time owners?